DigitalLyfestyle/Nomad_Budget_Calculator/nomad-budget-calculator/README.md

 ## Features
 - Modern two-column layout with sticky results on desktop and stacked layout on mobile.
-- Prefers-color-scheme aware dark mode with user override toggle.
+- Fixed dark theme tuned for contrast and readability.
 - Local persistence only when "Remember my numbers" is enabled (uses `localStorage`).
 - Shareable URLs via compact query parameters; landing on a shared URL hydrates the calculator state.
 - CSV export of all inputs and computed totals.